 Elections Canada has compiled a glossary of electoral terms.
 Click on a letter below to move to the terms that begin with that letter, or simply use your browser's scroll bar to view all of them.

 The extent to which obstacles to a place or activity have been removed.
 Voting at a federal electoral event is very accessible.
 All election day polling places, with only a few exceptions, have level access.
 Voters who are unable to mark the ballot can receive help.
 There is a voting template for persons with a visual disability.
 All advance poll sites have level access.

 Advance voting (vote par anticipation)

-The polls are open between noon and 8:00 p.m. on Friday, Saturday, Sunday and Monday, the 10th, 9th, 8th and 7th days before election day, for those who want to vote early.
+The polls are open between 9 a.m. and 9:00 p.m. on Friday, Saturday, Sunday and Monday, the 10th, 9th, 8th and 7th days before election day, for those who want to vote early.
 The ballots are kept in a sealed envelope until election day and are counted at the same time as the other ballots.

 Ballot (bulletin de vote)